PeterWone/Antipodean/spike/treadmill-8-getting-off.md

 **WARREN:** *(interrupting with obvious skepticism)* Professor, with all due respect, universities competing for better long-term planning?
 The math, the science and the fundamental engineering never changes.
 But universities are always fighting the last war anyway.
 They're still preparing students for the economy that existed when the curriculum was written, not the one that'll exist when we graduate. *(voice becoming more bitter)* And let's be honest—we don't come here to learn, we come here for an entry ticket for a pay-to-play game.
 Even moreso the med students.

-**DR. CHEN:** *(pausing, then nodding)* Warren, that's actually a perfect example of why distributed systems work better than centralized ones.
-You're absolutely right that universities often lag behind reality—they're optimizing for bureaucratic approval rather than practical outcomes. *(a distant look crosses her face)* You know, that reminds me of someone.
+**DR. CHEN:** *(pausing, then nodding)* Warren, that's actually a perfect example of why distributed systems work better than centralised ones.
+You're absolutely right that universities often lag behind reality—they're optimising for bureaucratic approval rather than practical outcomes. *(a distant look crosses her face)* You know, that reminds me of someone.
 He cherry-picked subjects across disciplines—metallurgy, electronics, botany, psychology—whatever he thought would be enabling.
 He drove them crazy, and he never did get a degree, he was far too busy learning.
 He loved solving the impossible problems and leaving a proof of concept for others to finish. *(a slight smile)* He used to say "I'm too lazy to do this badly."
 I thought he _was_ lazy but maybe he was teaching.

 *She pauses, then refocuses on the present.*